hyereen/hyereen/README.md

 - 👋 Hi there.
 I’m Hyereen Kong
 - 🔭 I’m currently working as a Data Scientist
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning PySpark
 - 📫 How to reach me ...
   + reenh@naver.com